 1) The Preliminary and Quarterfinal game of the Regional Tournament are financially independent.
-The host school shall pay all local expenses and issue checks to game officials.
 If admission is charged, the host school will receive 100 percent of the gate receipts.
-IHSA will reimburse the school for the cost of the game officials.
+The IHSA will pay all playoff officials.

 B. Semifinal and Final Regional Games: